shivamthadhani/Portfolio---setup/README.md

 **1. Claude Code wouldn't let me log in on the free tier.**

-The extension presented three login options: Claude.ai Subscription (needs paid Pro or Max), Anthropic Console (pay-per-use API credits), and enterprise cloud providers (Bedrock, Foundry, Vertex).
-I don't have a paid Claude subscription, so I went with Anthropic Console.
+The extension presented three login options: Claude.ai Subscription (needs paid Pro or Max), Anthropic Console (pay-per-use API credits), and enterprise cloud auth (Bedrock, Foundry, Vertex).
+I don't have a paid Claude subscription.

-I created an account at console.anthropic.com and tried to generate an API key.
-The Console required adding credits before I could finish setup.
-I had read online that new accounts in some regions get $5 in free credits with phone verification, but that promo didn't apply to my India account.
-The minimum top-up shown was $5.
-I completed the signup, generated a key, and completed the OAuth handshake with Cursor's extension.
+I created a new Anthropic Console account at console.anthropic.com.
+I had read that new accounts in some regions get $5 in free credits with phone verification, but that promo didn't apply to my India signup.
+The Console required a credit top-up before key generation worked.
+I completed the signup, generated an API key, and went through the OAuth flow with Cursor's extension.
 The extension now shows as authenticated.
-Prompting still fails with a "credit balance too low" error since my balance is $0, but the login state is real and the install is complete.
+Actually running a prompt returns a "credit balance too low" error since my balance is $0, but the install is complete and the login state is real.

-**2. Codex required similar paid access.**

-Same pattern as Claude Code.
-I installed the extension, opened the login flow, documented the auth requirements, and got the extension into a logged-in state I could verify in Cursor.

-**3. Cursor's "Clone Repo" button did nothing.**
+**2. Cursor's Clone Repo button did nothing.**

 After installing Git for Windows, I expected Cursor's built-in clone button to work, but clicking it had no effect.
-I tried restarting Cursor, no change.
-Worked around it by going to my repo on github.com and clicking the "Open with Cursor" option from the Code dropdown, which opened the cloned repo directly in Cursor without using the in-app clone button.
+I tried restarting Cursor, confirmed `git --version` ran fine in PowerShell, and reinstalled Git.
+The button still wouldn't respond.
+I worked around it by going to my repo on github.com, clicking the Code dropdown, and using the "Open with Cursor" option from there.
+That opened the cloned repo directly in Cursor and let me skip the in-app clone button entirely.

-## Reflections

-The hard part of this task wasn't the technical setup.
-Cursor, GitHub, and Git installers are all straightforward.
-The hard part was figuring out how to satisfy "log in" when every login path led to a paywall, deciding which trade-off to make (spend money vs document the obstacle vs find a workaround), and making the call that fits the spirit of the assignment.

-I chose to actually complete the auth handshake on a free-tier Anthropic Console account so the login state is real, rather than skipping the step.
-The extensions are installed and logged in.
-They just won't run prompts until I add credits.

-Total time: about 20 minutes including the back-and-forth on the auth flow and getting Git working with Cursor.
+Codex installed without any of these issues.
+The extension loaded directly in Cursor and was ready to use, no paywall, no auth flow blocking the install.